Stockland has offloaded four retirement villages to Melbourne’s Prime Value Asset Management which has appointed Centennial Living to operate them.

 “As part of our focus on improving returns, we will continue to assess the future sale of non-core villages where there is limited scope to deliver our customer value proposition to drive demand,” he added.

-Previously it has been speculated the Sydney group would shed about 3000 aged care rooms; it still holds 18 investments of this type.
+Previously it has been speculated the Sydney group would shed about 3000 aged care rooms.

 Today we reported Stockland is spending $60m on a funds-through basis for two unbuilt warehouses.